Waliyyah-abdurrozaq/CTS_classifcation-Task/README.md

 ## Objective

-To build a machine learning model that assists in sorting Cassia tora seeds efficiently by identifying high-quality seeds, lower-quality ones, and impurities — reducing manual sorting time and improving consistency.
+To develop an image-based classification model that helps identify high-quality (processed) and lower-quality (unprocessed) seeds and impurities, thereby reducing manual sorting effects and increasing processing efficiency.